hetzneronline/community-content/tutorials/debian_base_configuration_docker-en.md

 sudo ufw enable
 ```

 With the command `ufw status` all created rules can be listed.
-This command must also be run as root.
+This command must also be executed as root.

 ### (Optional) Docker Installation